unifiedorg/ls2/README.md

 # How to install
 ## Debian
-You can find a debian binary in the downloads, and install it by running
+You can find the latest [debian binary over here](https://github.com/unifiedorg/ls2/releases/latest), and install it by running
 ```
 sudo dpkg -i ls2-1.0-amd64.deb
 ```